privoit/emr-hail/readme.md

 This template can be deployed `multiple times` (one per cluster).

 This template deploys the EMR cluster using the custom Hail AMI.
 There is a single master node, a minimum of 1 core node, and optional autoscaling task nodes.

+_Note:  The EMR cluster MUST be deployed in the same subnet as the Jupyter notebook.
+Otherwise, you may see ephemeral routing issues._

 #### Autoscaling Task Nodes